-Tylvalosin tartrate is a macrolide antibiotic that has antibacterial activity against Grampositive, some Gram-negative organisms and mycoplasma.
-It acts by inhibiting protein synthesis in the bacterial cell.
+Tylvalosin tartrate is a macrolide antibiotic that has antibacterial activity against Gram-positive, some Gram-negative organisms and mycoplasma.
+It acts by inhibiting protein synthesis in bacteria cells.

 Macrolide antibiotics are metabolites or semi-synthetic derivatives of metabolites of soil organisms obtained by fermentation.
 They have differently sized lactone rings and are basic due to the dimethylamino group.
 Tylvalosin has a sixteen-membered ring.